jupyter-incubator/sparkmagic/README.md

 * Run Spark code in multiple languages against any remote Spark cluster through Livy
 * Automatic SparkContext (`sc`) and HiveContext (`sqlContext`) creation
-* Ability to execute SparkSQL queries
+* Easily execute SparkSQL queries with the `%%sql` magic
-* Automatic visualization of SQL queries with the `%%sql` magic in the PySpark and Spark kernels; use an easy visual interface to interactively construct visualizations, no code required
+* Automatic visualization of SQL queries in the PySpark and Spark kernels; use an easy visual interface to interactively construct visualizations, no code required
 * Easy access to Spark application information and logs (`%%info` magic)
 * Ability to capture the output of SQL queries as Pandas dataframes to interact with other Python libraries (e.g. matplotlib)